-You and I are here in church today because we claim to be a Christian, to be a follower of Christ in His way, in His truth and in His life.
+You are here in church today because you claim to be a Christian, to be a follower of Christ in His way, in His truth and in His life.
 If you are radical about your commitment to Christ then you will be faced with living a risky life.
-It is a great risk, a costly one, to live life as Christ did, to live as one of His own, to be loved by Him.
+It is a great risk, a costly one, to live life as Christ did, to live as one of His own, to be loved by him.
 The testimony of history is that economics will not save humanity from its misery.
 The plagues of war, racism, and poverty have existed and exist now in many economic systems.
 Nor will science save us.
 We have only to take a look at what we have done with all of our newly discovered scientific wonders.
 Nor will technology save us.
 The Internet is both a blessing and a curse, it cannot save us.

 It is a risk to stand up for the value of human life at its beginning, as it is lived out, and in its ending.
 There is a risk in being known to be a moral person.
 The cultured despisers of religion will attack you, accuse you of being a hypocrite, and go on to accuse you of attempting to impose your own private and personal religion upon others.
-The risk of living as a person filled with the Presence of God means that you must stand under the judgment of Pontius Pilate who asked: “Truth, what is truth?” as he handed Jesus over to be crucified.
+The risk of living as a person filled with the Presence of God means that you must stand under the judgment of Pontius Pilate who asked: “Truth, what is truth?” and then handed Jesus over to be crucified.

 Living as a disciple of Christ means that you necessarily give a public, moral witness that emerges from deep within the Church and from Christ’s presence working in and through His Mystical Body.
 Ultimately it means living so as to point to the value of what it means to be a human person.
 It means placing who and what you are in contradistinction to what this world wants you to be.
 For the meaning of being human is revealed in the meaning and purpose of Christ’s life.

-What is being asked of you is that you make your own risk-capital investment and place all that you are, and all that you have, and all that you will be into the hands of Jesus Christ to be disposed as He disposes.
-It is to follow in the footsteps of St. Francis of Assisi who abandoned his privileged status, along with the wealth of his family, stood naked in front of his father, his family, his local bishop and his townspeople, and then defiantly declared: “Naked I was born into this world, and naked will I leave it.”
+What is being asked of you is that you make your own risk-capital investment and place all that you are, and all that you have, and all that you will be into the hands of Jesus Christ to be disposed as he disposes.
+It is to follow in the footsteps of St. Francis of Assisi who abandoned his privileged status, along with the wealth of his family, stood naked in front of his father, his family, his local bishop and his townspeople and then defiantly declared: “Naked I was born into this world, and naked will I leave it.”

 When I was a young man some dark days came upon me in a time of terrible loss.
-In great love and tenderness my mother, a woman who herself had known suffering, pulled out from her prayer book the following prayer.
+In great love and tenderness my mother, a woman who herself had known years of suffering, pulled out from her prayer book the following prayer.
 She, too, had to face life’s big question and made the investment of placing her life, with all of its suffering and loss, into the hands of God.
 The prayer had helped her many times throughout her life.
 It was titled: The Prayer of an Unknown Confederate Soldier.
 It has sustained me many times, particularly when I have questioned my own commitment into the care of God.
 Perhaps it will help you, too.

 PRAYER OF AN UNKNOWN CONFEDERATE SOLDIER